nsmsn/dotcom/src/slash/loves.md

 - Cake vs. Pie: Cobbler.
 - Hot sauce: Huy Fong Siriracha will always have a special place in my heart.
 - New Mexican food: too many great things to list.
 This is a great place to live, visit, and eat.

-&nbsp;

-Loosely inspired by [The Loved List by Ankur Sethi](https://ankursethi.in/the-loved-list/), and anyone else with a similar section on their personal website. 💛